-Certain people may be at increased risk for developing influenza-related complications, including pregnant women and infants younger than 6 months of age.
+Certain people may be at increased risk for developing influenza-related complications, including adults age 65 and older, adults with certain chronic health conditions, pregnant women, young children, and infants younger than 6 months of age.
 Those younger than 6 months old are too young to be vaccinated against influenza, but they are at the greatest risk of hospitalization due to influenza-related complications.
 To create a protective “cocoon” of immunity around unvaccinated infants, parents should get older siblings, themselves, and all others who come in close contacts with the baby immunized.

 Public service announcement (:30 animated video) on how to detect, prevent, and treat the flu from the National Foundation for Infectious Diseases